UBC-MDS/beautiful-jekyll/policies.md

 - Demands, such as "I want 80%", "Please give full credit", or "This question should have partial marks".
 - Submitting regrading requests without any specifics, particularly multiple ones on the same assignment.
-    - "I think my solution deserves more marks, can you regrade?" (no rationale as to why additional marks should be given)
+    - "I think my solution might deserve more marks" (no rationale as to why additional marks should be given)
-    - "I wrote XYZ, could you please check again?" (no specifics for how XYZ compares to the solution)
+    - "I wrote 'X' which is the same as 'Y' in the solution" (no explanation for how 'X' is the same as 'Y')
 - Suggesting that a vague term you wrote meant the same as the solution.
 We can only give points for what you write, so you need to be explicit in your writing.
     - "When I wrote 'a smooth line' in my answer, I really meant 'kernel density estimate' as in the solution"
 - Minor complaints (e.g. half a mark on an assignment).
 - Repeatedly contesting the same issue once a decision has been reached.

+##### Rationale for regrading policy

+Grades are not perfect; some randomness in grading is normal, meaning that you'll generally get more than you deserve in some cases and less than you deserve in other cases.
+Thus, it is possible to cheat the system by consistently complaining when your grade is too low but not when it is too high.
+Unfortunately, this takes time away from the course staff which could have been spent on making the course better for everyone.
+Thus, in our view, students who overzealously contest grades are penalizing their classmates for personal gain.

+Sometimes serious grading errors are made, for example when a grader did not see your answer to a question or completely deviated from standard grading practices for some unknown reason.
+Such situations can be quite frustrating for students, and we want you to feel that the courses are fair.
+In these cases, it makes sense for the student to bring the error to our attention.

+Balancing these two sides is difficult and we have tried to make our regrading policy as explicit as possible to distinguish reasonable and unreasonable grading concerns.

 ## Quiz Policies